-Forty eight years ago this month four "pre-fab" actors launched the most misunderstood band in rock history.
+Fifty two years ago four “pre-fab” actors launched the most misunderstood band in rock history.

-The Monkees – Davy Jones, Michael Nesmith, Peter Tork and Micky Dolenz – fused TV and music in a way never done before, concocted a calamitous movie (“Head”) mocking their fame and proved perfect pop songs never age.
+The Monkees – Davy Jones, Michael Nesmith, Peter Tork and Micky Dolenz – fused TV and music in a way never done before.
+They also concocted a calamitous movie (“Head“) while showing how perfect pop songs never age.

 - Wall, Meet Fist: Michael Nesmith once punched a hole in the wall after what he called a “personal affront.”
 But the singer says it didn’t have anything to do with the band being offered “Sugar Sugar” as has been rumored for years.

 - Best Warmup Act … Ever: The Monkees arranged to have a hot new guitar slinger open for them during one of their tours.
-Sadly, Jimi Hendrix didn’t finish the tour with the band, but it did expose him to a whole new audience.
+Sadly, Jimi Hendrix didn’t finish the tour with the band, completing only seven concert dates.
+The gig did expose Hendrix to a younger audience.
 Nesmith first heard Hendrix’s music while hanging with several members of the Beatles in England.